-

 Tommy Z EPK

 In 2018 and 2019 The TZB headlined the 2nd biggest New Years Eve Ball Drop in the country to an expected 40,000 (they were also booked for 2020 which was cancelled over the virus).
-2019 Included headlining festivals in Denmark and again in Colombia, South America followed by support for Robert Cray and Jimmie Vaughan's tours.
-The latest album entitled, "Plug in and Play" features songs written and produced by three-time Grammy-award winner Tom Hambridge (Buddy Guy, ZZ Top, Jagger/Richards, Clapton, etc.).
-One of the songs from the album called "Tommy Guns" is a finalist in the blues category of the 2021 International Songwriting Competition.
+2019 Included headlining festivals in Denmark and again in Colombia, South America (w/a 3rd tour there in 2023) followed by support for Robert Cray and Jimmie Vaughan's tours.
+The latest album entitled, "Plug in and Play" features songs written and produced by four-time Grammy-award winner Tom Hambridge (Buddy Guy, ZZ Top, Jagger/Richards, Clapton, etc.).
+One of the songs from the album called "Tommy Guns" was a finalist in the blues category of the 2021 International Songwriting Competition.

 Offstage Tommy has composed TV/film music for the "Red Hot Chili Peppers Biography" on A&E. He wrote the St. Louis Blues (NHL) victory song in 2009, has a variety of placements on NBC/Discovery/Biography/Animal Planet (co-writing the "Swamp Wars" show main title with music supervisor Matt Kierscht) and many more.
 He hosted the Saturday and Sunday Night Blues radio show on Buffalo's NPR affiliate WBFO 88.7 FM and has since left to start his own 24/7 station WBLZ, Blizzard of Blues Radio w/listeners in over 28 countries.
 His passion for teaching music has been put to use as a teacher and master class clinician for decades.